 Demodex Folliculorum is an ectoparasite which belongs to the class Arachnida (subclass: Acari).
-It lives on the surface of the human body and is mostly found on the face, cheeks, forehead,nose and eyelids.
+It lives on the surface of the human body and is mostly found on the face, cheeks, forehead, nose, and eyelids.
 Demodex often hides in the deep ducts of the sebaceous glands since active sebum excretions provide a favorable habitat for breeding and

 nourishment.
-Moreover, they could also be found in other parts such as chest,feet and ears.
+Moreover, they could also be found in other parts such as chest, feet, and ears.
 As the human grows older, the colonization of the demodex increases.
-At age of 70 colonization reach its maximum.
-Demodex Folliculorum symptoms are similar to common blepharitis for example: ocular tickling and itching, crawling sensation, crusting and redness of the lid margin, and blurry vision.
+At the age of 70 colonization reach its maximum.
+Demodex folliculorum symptoms are similar to common blepharitis, for example, ocular tickling and itching, crawling sensation, crusting and redness of the lid margin, and blurry vision.
 Suspicions of a Demodex infestation should be aroused by the loss of lashes and/or cylindrical dandruff around the base of the eyelashes during a slit lamp evaluation.
 Demodex mites can be detected by examining the eyelashes with a microscope.